Vasuji/CarND-Behavioral-Cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-I tried the different models but the model adapted from Comma.ai's model worked best.
-This model consists a Sequential model comprising  cropping, resizing and normalization step with three convolution layers and three fully-connected layers.
-I trained the model with 20 epoch and the model weights were used for validation purpose.
+I tried the different models but the model adapted from [Comma.ai](https://github.com/commaai/research/blob/master/train_steering_model.py)'s model worked best.
+This model consists a Sequential model comprising of cropping, resizing and normalization step with three convolution layers and three fully-connected layers.
+I trained the model with 20 epoch and the model weights were used for test.

 The model code are shown below :